jamesatracy/Backbone.php/docs/api/files/backbone/Query.class.php.txt

 	}

 	/**
-	 * Get the fully formed wher clause for the current query
+	 * Get the fully formed where clause for the current query
 	 * based on the data passed to any of the various where
 	 * builder methods.
 	 *